Polarization-selective quantum cooperative response in dual-species atom arrays: Cooperative optical response

 In dual-species atom arrays, two detunings $\delta_A$ and $\delta_B$ can be independently tuned to control the atomic polarizabilities and, together with the lattice constant, determine the cooperative optical response.
 We first consider the case where the incident light is near resonant with one atomic species.
 Specifically, we fix $\delta_A$ and vary $\delta_B$, and numerically calculate the transmissions $T_x$ and $T_y$ for horizontally ($x$) and vertically ($y$) polarized incident light.
 We define $T_\mu = P_\mu / P_{\mathrm{inc}, \mu}$ with $\mu=x,y$, where $P_\mu$ and $P_{\mathrm{inc},\mu}$ are the transmitted and incident optical powers in the $\mu$-polarized component, respectively.

 The resulting $T_x$ and $T_y$ as functions of $a$ are shown in \Fig{fig:TxTy_varyingdeltaAB} (a,b).
-For sufficiently large $|\delta_B|$, type B atoms become effectively transparent, and the dual-species square array reduces to an effective single-species rectangular array with lattice constants $a_x = a$ and $a_y = 2a$, corresponding to the curves with $\delta_B=\infty$ (see Supplement 1 for detailed analysis).
+For sufficiently large $|\delta_B|$, type B atoms become effectively transparent, and the dual-species square array reduces to an effective single-species rectangular array with lattice constants $a_x = a$ and $a_y = 2a$, corresponding to the curves with $|\delta_B| =\infty$ (see Supplement 1 for detailed analysis).
 For smaller $|\delta_B|$, both $T_x$ and $T_y$ exhibit transmission zeros at distinct lattice constants, indicating polarization-dependent subradiant modes.
 At even smaller $|\delta_B|$, $T_y$ shows two transmission zeros, reflecting enhanced collective response when both atomic species are near resonance.
 Overall, a pronounced anisotropy between the two orthogonal polarizations is observed.

 A slightly different picture occurs when $\delta_B$ is fixed and $\delta_A$ is varied, as shown in \Fig{fig:TxTy_varyingdeltaAB} (c,d).
-Here, the transition of type B atoms is red-detuned with $\delta_B=-1$.
+Here, the transition of type B atoms is red-detuned with $\delta_B/\gamma=-1$.
 For sufficiently large $\delta_A$, the array again reduces to an effective single-species rectangular array, corresponding to the curves with $\delta_A=\infty$.
 At smaller $\delta_A$, both $T_x$ and $T_y$ exhibit polarization-dependent subradiant modes, also indicating an enhanced collective response when both atomic species are near resonance.

-When both detunings $\delta_A$ and $\delta_B$ are not too large, the dual-species array exhibits strong cooperative effects, leading to substantial suppression of transmission.
+When both detunings $\delta_A$ and $\delta_B$ are not too large, the dual-species array exhibits strong cooperative effects, leading to substantial suppression of transmission (see Supplement 1 for detailed analysis).
 We then consider the case where the light frequency lies between the two transition frequencies $\omega_A$ and $\omega_B$.
-A particularly symmetric choice is the midpoint, $\delta_A=-\delta_B=\delta$, for which $\mathrm{Re}(\alpha_A)=-\mathrm{Re}(\alpha_B)$ and $\mathrm{Im}(\alpha_A)=\mathrm{Im}(\alpha_B)$.
+A particularly symmetric choice is the midpoint, $\delta_A=-\delta_B=\delta$.
+With identical spontaneous emission rate $\gamma$, this leads to $\mathrm{Re}(\alpha_A)=-\mathrm{Re}(\alpha_B)$ and $\mathrm{Im}(\alpha_A)=\mathrm{Im}(\alpha_B)$ (see Supplement 1).
 In this configuration, the two atom species have balanced radiative loss, creating an exotic interference environment that enables strong collective effects through coherent scattering.